 \section{Conclusion}

-~ In this work, we presented DreamWaQ, a robust quadrupedal locomotion framework that enables a quadrupedal robot to walk through traversable obstacles without exteroception.
-DreamWaQ quantitatively outperforms state-of-the-art learning-based controllers.
-Subsequently, we demonstrated the robustness of DreamWaQ using a Unitree A1 robot, which walked through a hill and unstructured yards for approximately ten minutes.
-In the future, we will extend our work to a vision-aided locomotion system to enable autonomous operation in cluttered environments with static and dynamic obstacles.
+~ In this work, we introduced DreamWaQ, a robust quadrupedal locomotion framework that enables quadrupedal robots to traverse unstructured terrains by relying solely on proprioception.
+DreamWaQ showed improved performance compared to existing learning-based controllers, and its robustness was demonstrated on a Unitree A1 robot that walked on hills and unstructured yards for approximately ten minutes.
+DreamWaQ's limitation lies in its adaptation mechanism, where it must first hit the obstacles with its legs.
+Addressing more complex structures, such as high-rise stairs, is a part of our future work, which requires integrating exteroception into the locomotion system for improved gait planning prior to obstacle contact.